CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 The builders will build the storages and will fill them with the objects from the Json file.
 For example: The builder will build a RecipeStorage object and populate it with serialized Recipe objects.

 This process will be initiated upon the application start up.

+Once the Storages have been created and each of the Recipe objects, Ingredient Objects, RecipeItem Objects, Tag Objects have been created, the Application is functional.
+There are 4 UseCase classes which all execute different commands that the user can initiate from the GUI.

+The list of commands are outlined in our specifications.
+Each